-Daniel Newman’s critical edition of The Sultan’s Sex Potions by Naṣīr al-Dīn al-Ṭūsī is out now!
+Daniel Newman’s critical edition and translation of The Sultan’s Sex Potions by Naṣīr al-Dīn al-Ṭūsī is out now!

 Thank you to everyone who joined us at the Mosaic Rooms for the panel discussion with Brian Whitaker, Malu Halasa and Shereen El Feki.